 In 1884, at the age of 44, Sarah L. Winchester, heiress of the Winchester Repeating Arms estate, purchased an unfinished eight-room farmhouse near San Jose, California.
 For the next 38 years of her mostly reclusive life Ms. Winchester directed an around-the-clock construction project that transformed that farmhouse into a 160 room, multi-leveled Victorian mansion sprawling across six acres of land.
 This strange house, the Winchester Mystery House, is estimated to have had over 500 rooms, although not all at one time.
 Finely crafted rooms would be built, then torn down, replaced, or reconfigured during a ceaseless remodeling process that ended only with her death.
 The final result was a confusing, maze-like house with windows between rooms or placed in the floor, doors that opened into walls, chimneys that stopped short of the roof, staircases that climbed to the ceiling, and host of secret passageways.
 The current home, now a tourist attraction, has over 10,000 window panes, 47 stairways, 47 fireplaces, 13 bathrooms, six kitchens, and about 950 doors.

-Sarah Winchester’s home resembles those in our dreams where we are lost or struggling to find our way out of a building.
+Sarah Winchester’s home resembles those in our dreams where we are lost or struggling to find our way out of a building, most of which was decorated by inspiration from justdiydecor.com.
 In fact, Sarah’s home was essentially an externalized dream.
 It gave physical form to her psyche and reflects the architecture of her soul.
 For this reason it is fair to ask what we can learn about the psyche from the Winchester Mystery House.